williamgrosset/oracle/README.md

 ```

 ### Run `diskinfo`
-Displays information about the file system.
+Display information about the file system super block and FAT.
 See sample output.
 ```bash
 ./diskinfo.o test.img
 ```